-- This method uses a pre-selected incremental loss payment pattern and several years of incremental paid losses to generate multiple indications of the total outstanding losses at a particular point in time. - Advantages: - Cumulative paid loss is not an input. - Since this method only relies on actual loss payments, changes in case reserve adequacy do not impact the indicated results. - Disadvantages: - Lump sum settlement activity may result in spikes in actual loss payments, which can overestimate outstanding loss. - Since this method relies exclusively on paid losses during a relatively short time period (and the associated expected payment pattern), the results are subject to a high degree of volatility.
+- This method uses a pre-selected loss payment pattern and several years of incremental paid losses to generate multiple indications of the total outstanding losses. - Advantages: - Cumulative paid loss is not an input. - Since this method only relies on actual loss payments, changes in case reserve adequacy do not impact the indicated results. - Disadvantages: - Lump sum settlement activity may result in spikes in actual loss payments, which can overestimate outstanding loss. - Since this method relies exclusively on paid losses during a relatively short time period (and the associated expected payment pattern), the results are subject to a high degree of volatility.